sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 * novel target discovery, and
 * explaining mechanisms of anti-microbial resistance.

-This Improving Scientific Integrity essay demonstrates the co-scientist proof of concept by developing and testing a fourth biomedical area: stabilizing the hemoglobin levels of kidney disease patients.
+This Improving Healthcare Science essay demonstrates the co-scientist proof of concept by developing and testing a fourth biomedical area: stabilizing the hemoglobin levels of kidney disease patients.
 The problem is interdisciplinary because control theory has been solving stability problems in other fields for a century.
 The co-scientist is especially helpful with interdisciplinary problems due to its ability to quickly aggregate information from separate fields (a task that is particularly difficult for people).

 # 6. Possible objections
-Because Improving Scientific Integrity is a novel approach to testing and improving clinical care, the possible negative side effects must be considered and avoided.
+Because Improving Healthcare Science is a novel approach to testing and improving clinical care, the possible negative side effects must be considered and avoided.
 The following are common objections concerning AI.

 ## 6.1 It'll never work
 **OBJECTION:** There is so much AI hype, claims about AI advancing science seem doubtful.